Skip to content

 • No object is needed to access a static member.

-• Static methods do not have access not no-static members.
+• Static methods do not have access to non-static members.

 • All objects of a class share any static member of the class.